twodeadgirls/twodeadgirls.github.io/_posts/2019-09-30-dung-beetles.md

 https://jonbcarroll.s3.us-east-2.amazonaws.com/20190930_beetlebrain.jpg">
 <figcaption> Neuroanatomy of a dung beetle brain</figcaption>
 </figure>
-Dung beetles are unique as thy use a combination of polarized light and celestial navigation to know exactly where they are. additionally theyc an track the moon over its cycle and use it for nighttime navigation in pastures.
-A lot of homing insects, like bees and ants, employ a long-term memory for visual landmarks to find their way home, dung beetles however use stars and the lunar psoition for a type of celestial navigation.
-Ironically the Egyptians thought these insects were mini-gods.
+Dung beetles are unique as thy use a combination of polarized light and celestial navigation to know exactly where they are.
+Additionally they track the moon over its lunar cycle and use it for night-time navigation which is when they are most active in pastures.
+A lot of homing insects, like bees and ants, employ a long-term memory for visual landmarks to find their way home, but dung beetles however use stars and the lunar position for a type of celestial navigation that is unique.
+Ironically the Egyptians thought these insects (known to them as scarabs) were gods.
- Just really amazing animals.

 <figure>